Revelation Chapter 7

 ||Of all nations, kindreds, and people and tongues

-We seem to be looking at two distinct groups of people coming from two entirely, different groups of people.
+We are looking at two distinct groups of people coming from two entirely different groups of people.
 One group comes from “all the tribes of the children of Israel.”
 The other group comes from “all nations, kindreds, and people and tongues.”

 Elohim never gives a promise without a reason.
 In speaking of the “great multitude,” we read, “They shall hunger no more, neither thirst anymore; neither shall the sun light on them, nor any heat.
 For the Lamb which is in the midst of the throne shall feed them, and shall lead them unto living fountains of waters; and Elohim shall wipe away all tears from their eyes” (Rev. 7:16-17, emphasis added).

 This is an indication of what this great multitude will go through during the last days and encourages them to face bravely what they will endure.
 Many of the “great multitude” will go through “the seven last plagues” pictured in Revelation chapter sixteen and remain alive until the return of Yahushua, for the fourth plague is the sun which will “scorch men with fire” (Rev. 16:8, emphasis added).